carpentries/carpentrycon/README.md

 ## The CarpentryCon Task Force

-The [CarpentryCon Task Force](https://github.com/swcarpentry/board/tree/master/TaskForces/2018-CarpentryCon) has been created within the carpentries to help organize and coordinate the CarpentrCon 2018.
+The [CarpentryCon Task Force](https://github.com/swcarpentry/board/tree/master/TaskForces/2018-CarpentryCon) has been created within the carpentries to help organize and coordinate the CarpentryCon 2018.

 ### What members of the task force do
 Right now, we are working on